EliotKhachi/publicZk/202309120459/README.md

 Amazon DynamoDB is a fully managed NoSQL database service.

 ## Distractors
-Answer A - Redshift is used to build a [Data Warehouse](https://github.com/EliotKhachi//publicZk/tree/main/202309120502).
+Answer A - Redshift is used to build a [Data Warehouse](https://github.com/EliotKhachi//publicZk/tree/main/202309120502) for *relational* databases.
-Answer B -
+Answer B - RDS is a *relational* database service.
+Answer C - S3 is used to store objects, it is not a database service.

 ## Tags